pmbaldha/email-tracker/readme.txt

 == Upgrade Notice ==
-* 1.24.12: Updated freemius library.
+* 1.24.13: Updated freemius library and tested with WordPress 6.8.2.
 A recommended update for all.